Leather Jackets (album): Critical reception

 The album received negative reviews.
 Matt Springer of Ultimate Classic Rock placed the album at number 31 in his ranking of all of John's studio albums, criticizing it as "the worst of the '80s – awful songs with equally awful production."

 In a retrospective review for AllMusic, Lindsay Planer found the material "half-hearted", performances "less than inspired" and John's voice to be "beginning to show signs of extreme fatigue and strain."
 They did however find "bright moments" on the album including "Heartache All Over the World" and John's collaborations with Cliff Richard and Cher.

-Recording

-The majority of the tracks from the album were recorded during the Ice on Fire sessions in 1985.
-It was John's last album in which he played a grand piano before switching to the Roland RD-1000 digital piano for his next two studio albums.